Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Theoretical Formalism

 \subsection{Calculating a Power Spectrum for Point Sources}

 First, we calculate the power spectrum for a single point source.
 For this case, equation \ref{eq:ps_def} can be written as

-where we have chosen to write the transverse spatial integrals as angular integrals since that is a more natural co-ordinate system in which to express the flux of a point-source.
-Here, $f_L$ and $f_U$ represent the lower and upper bounds of the frequencies observed by the instrument, $D_M(f)$ is the transverse comoving distance \citep{Hogg1999}, $I_0\phi(f)$ is the flux density of the source measured in Jy ($I_0$ is its total flux), $\alpha(f)$ converts this flux density into brightness temperature, and the Dirac delta function represents the point-like nature of the source at angular position $\boldsymbol{\theta_0}$.
+where we have chosen to write the transverse spatial integrals as angular integrals since that is a more natural co-ordinate system in which to express the flux of a point-source as well as the frequency tapering function and primary beam (whose achromaticty is now explicitly manifested).
+Here, $f_L$ and $f_U$ represent the lower and upper bounds of the frequencies observed by the instrument, $D_M(f)$ is the transverse comoving distance \citep{Hogg1999} introduced in the co-ordinate conversion from $\bold{r_\perp}$ to $\boldsymbol{\theta}$, $I_0\phi(f)$ is the flux density of the source measured in Jy ($I_0$ is its total flux), $\kappa(f)$ converts this flux density into brightness temperature, and the Dirac delta function represents the point-like nature of the source at angular position $\boldsymbol{\theta_0}$.
 Evaluating the angular integral and assuming a flat cosmology\footnote{This lets one equate the transverse and line-of-sight comoving distances.
 See \citet{Hogg1999}.} leaves

 where $I_0^{\text{app}}=A(\theta_0)I_0$ is the apparent flux of the source.
 At this point, even with the simplification afforded by equation \ref{eq:lin_approx}, this integral is only analytically calculable for special cases.
 To go further will require a specification of the frequency dependence of the source and typically some numerical methods.